chefboyronron/angular_time/README.md

-Basic code structure in agularJS from creating module, views, dierctives, controllers
+# Angular for beginners
-<br> and fetch values to url parameters.
+Basic code structure in agularJS from creating module, views, dierctives, controllers and fetch values to url parameters.